all-of-us/raw-data-repository/rdr_service/README.md

 The GCS bucket for biobank manifest testing is pmi-drc-biobank-test.

-## Configuring a Ubuntu workstation for API development:
+## Configuring a workstation for API development:

 Follow the instructions in the [client directory](../rdr_client) first to set up a virtual Python environment, then using the client venv, follow the